-Click here for a Printer Friendly PDF of this newsletter.
+Click here for a printer-friendly PDF of this issue

 You can read the article by open access here.

 What “sustainability” means to U.S. fruit and vegetable growers

 Growers of produce in the U.S. most often think of three things when they consider sustainability:

 - Essential long-term viability (61%)

 - Being able to pass the farm on to another generation (58%)